aosabook/500lines/pedometer/chapter.md

 ### Combined Format

-Data in the combined format is total acceleration in the x, y, z directions, over time. x, y, and z values will be separated by a comma, and samples per unit time will be separated by a semi-colon.
+Data in the combined format is total acceleration in the $x$, $y$, $z$ directions, over time. $x$, $y$, and $z$ values will be separated by a comma, and samples per unit time will be separated by a semi-colon.

 $"x1,y1,z1; ... xn,yn,zn;"$

 ### Separated Format

-The separated format returns user acceleration in the x, y, z directions as well as gravitational acceleration in the x, y, z directions, over time.
+The separated format returns user acceleration in the $x$, $y$, $z$ directions as well as gravitational acceleration in the $x$, $y$, $z$ directions, over time.
 User acceleration values will be separated from gravitational acceleration values by a pipe.

 $"x_{u}1,y_{u}1,z_{u}1|x_{g}1,y_{g}1,z_{g}1; ... x_{u}n,y_{u}n,z_{u}n|x_{g}n,y_{g}n,z_{g}n;"$